Alumni Association Board

 “I look forward to serving my alma mater in my new role,” Pamela said.
 “I hope to inspire fellow alumni to become involved through their financial support, attendance at events, and in service to the college, its students and promoting its name and reputation.”

-As chair, Pamela works with the council to enhance alumni programs and events, as well as student recruitment, fundraising and scholarships.
-She previously served as a member of the council for 25 years.
+As chair, Pamela works with the board to enhance alumni programs and events, as well as student recruitment, fundraising and scholarships.
+She previously served as a member of the board for 25 years.

 Mariah Cosper '11

 Mariah has been on the Alumni Association Board since 2014, after graduating in 2011 with a double major in insurance and risk management and sports/recreation management.
 While on campus, she was very involved with the Betsy Dole Women’s Resource Center board, working with the wrestling program, being a senior resident advisor in Dole Hall and a multitude of other activities.

 Upon graduation, Mariah began working in the insurance industry and is currently employed at an agency in Grand Rapids.

 Mariah joined the Alumni Association Board to continue her commitment to The Compact and an Education for Individual and Social Responsibility.
 She enjoys the opportunities to connect, and reconnect, with a variety of alumni, friends of the college and current students.